Campaign for Nuclear Disarmament: Membership

 Under Joan Ruddock's chairmanship from 1981 to 1985, CND said its membership rose from 20,000 to 460,000.
 The BBC said that in 1985 CND had 110,000 members and in 2006, 32,000.
 The organisation reported a rapid increase in membership after Jeremy Corbyn, a prominent member, became leader of the Labour Party in 2015.

-As of 2020, the UK Membership was around 35,000

 Opinion polls

 As it did not have a national membership until 1967, the strength of public support in its early days can be estimated only from the numbers of those attending demonstrations or expressing approval in opinion polls.
 Polls on a number of related issues have been taken over the past fifty years.